The Bee Sting

 Chandran, a Sydney-based lawyer of Tamil heritage won this year’s prestigious Miles Franklin prize of $60,000.
 I like to read the winning book, judged by an esteemed group and deemed to be the best book of the year with an Australian theme.
 I’m still reeling from this confronting and sometimes confusing novel.

-I had by-passed it because of its cosy cover and cute title, assuming it was … Read more »
+I had by-passed it because of its cosy cover and cute title, assuming it … Read more »

 Mrs Death Misses Death